VamshiKrishnaKatika/Sales-and-Revenue-Insights-Dashboard/README.md

 This repository contains Power BI dashboards that visualize various business metrics and performance indicators.

+Orchestrated automated **ETL workflows** using **Power Query**, reducing data processing time by 25%.

+Engineered a comprehensive **data model**, boosting data integrity and consistency by 30%.

+Conceived complex calculated columns and measures using **DAX**, enhancing **KPI analysis** accuracy by 20%.

+Devised interactive reports and dashboards, increasing user engagement by 40%.

 ## Dashboard Summaries

 ### 1. Revenue and Orders Dashboard